Golf Tips for Beginners

 Do Not Lose Heart

 By this time I had bought a set of clubs and was trying to go to the practice range at least twice a week.
-I really wanted to learn how to play at least well enough to go out on a course.
+I wanted to learn how to play well enough to go out on a course.

-That actually helped, a little.
+That helped, a little.
 I would look around me at all the other people on the range, getting their balls in the air.
 I would watch those balls sail yards off the range tee.
 Not mine.
-I had, however, graduated from the 30yds I started with to hitting the ball about 100 yards off the tee.
+I had, however, graduated from the 30 yards I started with to hit the ball about 100 yards off the tee.

 A short while later, I was in a golf shop buying some balls when I came across a book called Harvey Penick's Little Red Book: Lessons And Teachings From A Lifetime In Golf.
 I had heard about it, so I bought it and read it from cover to cover that night.
 That hit home for me.
 It was more about the importance of the psychology behind playing golf than the fundamentals.